CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 The Working Group identified four techniques for achieving the above:

  - Unique, public identifiers assigned to Sending parties by the Message Authentication Authority.
- - PKI (Public Key Infrastructure) to enable Producers to sign messages in such a way that Consumers can be confident of integrity, authenticity and non-repudiation.
+ - Public Key Cryptography to enable Producers to sign messages in such a way that Consumers can be confident of integrity, authenticity and non-repudiation.
  - HMAC (Keyed Hash Message Authentication) to enable Producers to sign messages in such a way as Consumers can be confident that the message was not accidentally tampered with.
  - An implementation with no form of integrity or authenticity checking